GSmithApps/zero-to-quarto-site/README.md

 This site is the home for a training that takes people from Zero to Quarto.

-The goal of the training is to teach engineers, researchers, or anyone else how to use their computer a little better -- in particular, to help them move away from Word and Excel into the land of Python, Jupyter, Markdown, Git, and Quarto.
+The goal of the training is to teach engineers, researchers, or anyone else how to use their computer write code a little better.
+There are two main groups of people we see as a fit for this:

+- Engineers who work in industry and don't code much or at all.
+- Researchers who do some coding or computation, but feel rusty on their coding or know that their coding workflows could use some improvement.

+---

+We want to help them do the following
+- Move away from Word and Excel into Python, Jupyter, Markdown, Git, and Quarto.
+- Streamline their workflows
+- Render and publish their research in a website,
+- Use modern collaboration and version control systems such as Git

 We want these scientists and researchers to get the benefits of using code -- chief among which are: